Mamelodi Sundowns’ Mokwena reveals Caf Champions League target

 Mamelodi Sundowns co-coach Rhulani Mokwena has boldly declared that winning this season’s Caf Champions League title is their prime objective.

-The South Africans begin their Champions League campaign in a first-round, first leg match away at Maniema Union in DR Congo at Stade Joseph Kabila Kabange on Sunday.
+The South Africans begin their Champions League campaign in a first-round, first leg match away at Maniema Union in DR Congo at Stade des Martyrs de la Pentecote on Sunday.

 While most coaches are usually diplomatic about their Champions League intentions, Mokwena has talked straight about their objectives as he also declared readiness for Maniema.